HOME: www.hiltonpond.org

 • Evening: Informal presentations and introduction to Costa Rican culture.

 • Morning: Day Four of hummingbird observations and banding at study site(s).
-(Sometimes we even catch and release other bird species, such as the male Long-tailed Manakin above.)
+(Often we catch and release other tropical bird species, such as the male Long-tailed Manakin above.)

 • Afternoon: Explore Buena Vista grounds on your own.